MohamedBassem/godge/README.md

 ### As a meetup/workshop Host

-1- Install docker.
+1- Install docker (> 1.22).

-2- Implement the tasks that you want your attendees to solve using the godge package.
+2- Implement the tasks that you want your attendees to solve using the Godge package.
 An example for two tasks that tests that attendees can print output to stdout and that they can use flags correctly.

 ```go
 package main